OuiSURF/Surf_Maps/README.md

 ## Last update

-09th May 2024 - Last maps added: surf_honour & surf_earthmover - 835 Maps
+20th May 2024 - Last maps added: surf_radiant - 836 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.